Photos Usage in Web Design Explained: Essential Facts, Tools and Tips

 Millions of people all over the web use smartphones.
 These devices have much smaller screen resolution than desktop computers, so badly optimizes images can cover all the content or put it below the fold.
 Both options will reduce your conversion rates because they confuse first-time visitors and irritate regular ones.

 There were a lot of studies and researches to prove that bigger product images and full-screen backgrounds improve pages visibility and decrease visitors’ bounce rates.
-Econsultancy accumulated several tests of this kind, so that you can observe them in one particular place.
+Econsultancy accumulated several tests of this kind so that you can observe them in one particular place.
 Have you ever thought that a large background image can generate about 36% more leads than bulleted lists and white space?
 Be sure to take a look at the article on econsultancy.com before choosing graphics for the next project.

 There are many ways you can go wrong with images.
-It is especially important because of the fact that since November 2010 until May 2013 the average web page size has doubled.
+It is especially important because of the fact that from November 2010 until May 2013 the average web page size has doubled.
 It was also caused by the rising role of photos and images that now take up to 59% of the entire loading time.
 Take a look at growth indicators of total web pages weight and images Kbs.

 It’s easy to see that modern web with all of its minimalism trends is still strongly dependent on graphics.
-Most of people working on the web used to think that they are online gurus but they easily forget about basic rules of choosing images for the web.
+Most people working on the web used to think that they are online gurus but they easily forget about the basic rules of choosing images for the web.
 We bet it’s no big news that PNG images look better than JPG but their load time is higher.
-As long as website’s quality is a must we have to take into consideration images format, size, resolution and compression.
+As long as the website’s quality is a must we have to take into consideration images format, size, resolution, and compression.
 To remember all the details we offer you to refresh knowledge of using images in web design by reviewing our guide.

-Do you know how to optimize size of your graphics for the web?
+Do you know how to optimize the size of your graphics for the web?
 Here we display several free online tools that will help you remove excessive bytes from image files but save their look without quality loss.

 Have something to add?
 Some other useful tools on photos usage in web design?
 That would be awesome.
 Share them in the comments section – we’ll monitor the comments and will add good stuff that you suggest to the post.